-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Unknown This information is not collected for residents contacting the Housing Ombudsman Service.

-Religion or beliefs

-64% of the cases don't have an EDI record for religion / belief and 19% of those who provided data opted to record "prefer not to say".

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Neutral Complaint Handling Code Based on the current data, the Code will have no significant impact.
+13% of households with two adults, at least one of whom was 65 years or older.99% of contact is from those married or in a civil partnership is digital.
+Pregnancy and maternity Unknown This information is not collected for residents contacting the Housing Ombudsman Service.
+Religion or beliefs 64% of the cases don't have an EDI record for religion / belief and 19% of those who provided data opted to record "prefer not to say".
+Neutral Complaint Handling Code Based on the current data, the Code will have no significant impact.
 Neutral Consultation Based on known resident data, Hindus and Sikhs indicate preferred contact method is telephone, with less than 35% of contact being done digitally.
 The judgement is that those individuals are not as digitally active.
 The assessment has determined the impact neutral, with the option of requesting a survey via the telephone.

 Proportionally those of a Hindu or Muslim religion, and those who recorded no religion or belief, raised more service complaints.

-Sexual orientation

-64% of the cases don't have an EDI record for sexual orientation, compared with 41% for age.
+Sexual orientation 64% of the cases don't have an EDI record for sexual orientation, compared with 41% for age.
 16% of those who provided data opted to record "prefer not to say".

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Neutral Complaint Handling Code

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Based on the current data, the Code will have no significant impact.
+Neutral Complaint Handling Code Based on the current data, the Code will have no significant impact.
 Neutral Consultation Based on known data, 57% of contact from the LGBTQ+ community is digital.
 The assessment has determined the impact neutral, with the option of requesting a survey via the telephone.
 Proportionally gay/lesbians have raised more service complaints.

-Other non-protected characteristics to be considered

-Caring

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Unknown This information is not collected for residents contacting the Housing Ombudsman Service.

-Socio-economic status (by law Scotland & Wales)

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Unknown This information is not collected for residents contacting the Housing Ombudsman Service.

-Literacy

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Positive Complaint Handing Code Within Section 3.2, the Code states Individuals must be able to raise their complaints in any way and with any member of staff.
+Other non-protected characteris tics to be considered Caring responsibilities Unknown This data is not collected. • Literacy Positive Complaint Handing Code Within Section 3.2, the Code states Individuals must be able to raise their complaints in any way and with any member of staff.
 This promotes awareness and access for individuals who are less confident in expressing themselves in writing.

-Impact Detail the impact, who's affected, the proportion of individuals, and the actions taken to mitigate impact and advance equality, diversity, and inclusion Provisions within Section 6.10 and 6.21 state that Organisations must confirm the following in writing to the individual at the completion of stage 1 in clear, plain language .
+Negative Provisions within Section 6.10 and 6.21 state that Organisations must confirm the following in writing to the individual at the completion of stage 1 in clear, plain language.
 This requires landlords to ensure that their responses meet the needs of the complainant, including using appropriate language when responding in writing.
-Negative Consultation This data is not collected, however, the judgement that the proposed consultation process will have a negative impact as participants will need to engage with written documents, even where translated or in plain English.
+Consultation This data is not collected, however, the judgement that the proposed consultation process will have a negative impact as participants will need to engage with written documents, even where translated or in plain English.
 This may be a barrier to participation.

-6. If there is a negative impact on any equality target groups, can this impact be legally and objectively justified?
+Socio-economic status (by law Scotland & Wales) Unknown This data is not collected.
+Detail for each group if more than one group is affected 6.
+If there is a negative impact on any equality target groups, can this impact be legally and objectively justified?
 Detail the actions that will be taken to reduce any negative impact.

-No negative impacts have been identified.
+Complaint Handling Code No negative impacts have